mbogonko/Predicting-Recipe-Rating/README.md

   frameborder="0"
 ></iframe>

-Interestingly, the graph shows that as the cooking time increases the proportion of sugar in a recipe fluctuates more and more.
-According to the plot, tecipes take a long time could be either sugary or savory dishes.
-Also, the shapes of the line for mean and median looks very similar, especially for the recipes with shorter cooking time.

 ## Assessment of Missingness

 Three columns, `'date'`, `'rating'`, and `'review'`, in the merged dataset have missing values, so we decided to assess the missingness on the dataframe.
 The `'date'` only has one missing entry so I will focus on the other two columns